HERE ARE A FEW OF THE MOST COMMON FAQ’S ABOUT BUSINESS LAW IN OHIO

 16. WHAT’S AN EMPLOYEE AND THE DIFFERENCE BETWEEN AN INDEPENDENT CONTRACTOR?

 This is a question that comes up if a company could be found responsible.
 If the worker of the business commits an action, A company might be found liable for a tort claim.
 A company will not be responsible for an act.
 Normally, the difference between an employee and an independent contractor is a worker is hired to give work and can be subject to the employer’s control.
 An independent contractor is a person who isn’t subject to the identical amount of management as a worker and contracts to supply a business with work in line with the contract.
 If you’d like to learn more about what classifies an employee versus an independent contractor, then this graph could be valuable to you.

 17. WHAT HAPPENS TO MY BUSINESS AFTER I DIE?

 Many small business owners don’t think of what may happen to their company as soon as they die.
 It is something which all business owners will need to plan for.
-If you don’t draft any real estate planning documents for your organization or set your company, then your company will pass just like most your other resources through probate court.
-Your company sold away, together with the profits and will be liquidated in a few months.
+If you don’t draft any real estate planning documents for your organization or set your company, then your company will pass just like most of your other resources through probate court.
+Your company sold away, together with the profits, and will be liquidated in a few months.
 This procedure can be stressful for everyone involved.
 Therefore it’s suggested that their companies are placed by business owners.
-A trust will enable your company to continue should you offer or prefer a strategy to dissolve the company.
+Trust will enable your company to continue should you offer or prefer a strategy to dissolve the company.
 If You Want to know more about real estate planning, check out our often asked questions about estate planning or contact.